gdamdam/awesome-decentralized-web/README.md

 ***Please do not submit PR with pseudo currencies, blockchain, cryptocoins, NFTs, DAOs and finance related projects.***

+***Before submitting:***
+- Explain why this project is specifically relevant to decentralized web.
+- Do not submit general AI tools.
+- Commercial products without significant open-source or decentralized relevance will be closed.

 ## Protocols and Technologies
 *Tools for building a decentralized web.*